サクサク読めて、アプリ限定の機能も多数!

 Cron scripts are responsible for critical Slack functionality.
 They ensure reminders execute on time, email notifications are sent, and databases are cleaned up, among other things.
 Over the years, both the number of cron scripts and the amount of data these scripts process have increased.
 While generally these cron scripts executed as expected, over time the reliability of their execution has occ

-Archie Gunasekara Staff Software Engineer, Cloud Foundations We are heavy users of Amazon Compute Compute Cloud (EC2) at Slack — we run approximately 60,000 EC2 instances across 17 AWS regions while operating hundreds of AWS accounts.
+We are heavy users of Amazon Compute Compute Cloud (EC2) at Slack — we run approximately 60,000 EC2 instances across 17 AWS regions while operating hundreds of AWS accounts.
 A multitude of teams own and manage our various instances.
-The Instance Metadata Service (IMDS) is an on-instance component that can be used to gain an insight to th
+The Instance Metadata Service (IMDS) is an on-instance component that can be used to gain an insight to the instance’s current state.
+Since it first launched over 10 y

-Radha Kumari Staff Software Engineer, Site Reliability Slack handles billions of inbound network requests per day, all of which traverse through our edge network and ingress load balancing tiers.
+Slack handles billions of inbound network requests per day, all of which traverse through our edge network and ingress load balancing tiers.
 In this blog post, we’ll talk about how a request flows — from a Slack’s user perspective — across the vast ether of the network to reach AWS and then Slack’s internal services.
 Let’s dive in!
-How packets
+How packets flow Our edge network consists of a set of globally-di

 Summary In recent years, cellular architectures have become increasingly popular for large online services as a way to increase redundancy and limit the blast radius of site failures.
 In pursuit of these goals, we have migrated the most critical user-facing services at Slack from a monolithic to a cell-based architecture over the last 1.5 years.
 In this series of blog posts, we’ll discuss our reas